rwilson504/PCFControls/BingMapsGrid/README.md

 # Configuration Options

+**NOTE:** Any of the data columns you define in the properties must also be present on your view.

 **Bing Maps API Key** (Required) - Enter your Bing Maps API Key.
 You can obtain a dev/test key from [here.](https://www.bingmapsportal.com/)

 **Primary Field** (Required) - Enter the schema name of the field on the view which will be used to generate the title of the Info Box that will be shown when hovering over a pushpin.